* CEO says BlackBerry maker faces big challenges

 * CEO says RIM will emerge successfully from transition

-“There’s nothing wrong with the company as it exists right now,” Heins said on CBC’s Metro Morning, a local radio program in Toronto.
+“There’s nothing wrong with the company as it exists right now,” Heins said on Canadian Broadcasting Corp’s Metro Morning radio show.

 “I’m not talking about the company as I, kind of, took it over six months ago.
 I’m talking about the company (in the) state it’s in right now.”